Fyrelik/team-betterteam-fw/README.md

 This tool expects the following dependencies to be installed:
 - binwalk
 - ripgrep
+*If these are not found you will be prompted for installation*

-Everything else falls under preinstaalled coreutils.
+Everything else falls under pre-installed coreutils.

 ---

 ## Safety Note
 Always run firmware triage inside a **sandboxed environment** (VM or container).
 Extracted firmware files can contain malicious binaries or scripts.

 Recommended environments:
 - Ubuntu VM